mcmullarkey/initial-zelus/README.md

 #### Step 1
 Kick off the entire process in the early morning local time after all games should be complete using EventBridge scheduler (CRON expression) with an AWS Batch target.
-(DOUBLE CHECK IF ALL HAPPEN IN SAME PLACE OR DIFFERENT TIME ZONES)
 The remaining steps are jobs inside of AWS Batch, which we will track with AWS Step Functions for lightweight orchestration.

 #### Step 1 Reasoning: